-We, at Nirantar, believe in enabling empowerment through education and engendering the education processes, especially for girls and women from marginalised communities.
-We promote transformatory formal and non-formal learning processes which enable the marginalised to better understand and address their realities.
+At Nirantar, we believe in enabling empowerment through education, seeing and shaping education processes from a critical, feminist perspective.
+We promote transformatory formal and non-formal learning processes which enable girls and women from marginalised communities to better understand and address their realities.

-Our gender perspective is inclusive of other social dimensions, particularly those of caste, sexuality, religion, class, and ethnicity.
+For us, gender is an identity; a way of being and seeing that includes other social dimensions, particularly those of caste, sexuality, religion, class and ethnicity.

 Nirantar has been actively involved with the women's movement and other democratic rights movements since its inception in 1993.